 Even if you're not a full-time employee, the company still relies on your dedication and expertise.
 Your time may be focused on one tax accounting or bookkeeping project, or the company may have several areas where they need your help.
 Your manager may even tell you about areas where the company needs help and let you choose, or start you in one direction and then modify your duties as your strengths emerge.
 Whatever the assignment, carry out your duties as if they were your permanent career, take initiative and add value to every task you accomplish.
 That’s key to both job satisfaction and career advancement.

-Whether you're transitioning to a new industry, working through a career shift or slowing down for personal reasons, temp or part-time accounting jobs can give you the flexibility you're looking for.
+Whether you're transitioning to a new industry in accounting, working through a career shift or slowing down for personal reasons, temp or part-time accounting jobs can give you the flexibility you're looking for.
 When you need help with your search, contact us.
 Accountemps is an expert at placing skilled professionals with local employers.